 Product usage refers to the data about users’ actions while using your product, when and how they use it, and how long they spend using the product.

-Thanks to product usage data, you can compare what users request with how they actually use your product and its features.
+Thanks to product usage data, you can compare what users request with user engagement metrics and how they actually use your product and its features.

 However, bear in mind that many biases can give you a false picture of the situation.
 For example, the well-known availability bias can push you to start developing a feature only because you heard about it recently and it's still fresh in your memory.